tejaswininakirekanti/Final_Project_CheckPoint_1/README.md

-# Final_Project_CheckPoint_1
+# Final_Project-CS678
+Team Members : Tejaswini Nakirekanti(G01391974)
+               Murali Sai Lakith Pusarla(G01381718)
 ## Requirements Installation
 ```
-conda create -n your_env_name python=3.9
-conda activate your_env_name
-pip3 install torch==2.0.1
-pip3 install transformers==4.33.1
-pip3 install sentence-transformers
-pip3 install nlpaug
-pip3 install datasets
+pip install -r requirements.txt
 ```
 You can copy and paste the above command in your terminal to create the environment.
-Make sure to change the model name and logging_path for each model.
 ## Pre-training
 ```
 bash scripts/pretrain.sh